zsw6666/zsw666.github.io/_pages/cv.md

 Awards
 ======
-* Excellent Doctoral Thesis of Tsinghua University (*The only graduate students in the department this year*), 2024
+* Excellent Doctoral Thesis of Tsinghua University (*The only graduate student in the department this year*), 2024
 * Fellowship of China National Postdoctoral Program for Innovative Talents (*top ten percent*), 2024
 * President Scholarship of Guangxi University (*Highest student award*), 2018
 * Outstanding Graduates of Guangxi University, 2018